 Today, I thought I would write this review to give you a new perspective on Beaver Builder…

 This Beaver Builder Review today will be from the perspective of a business owner who is not a web agency.
-I am writing this review as a person who has used Beaver Builder to build a WooCommerce store that does millions in sales each year and as a person who has used Beaver Builder to build a blog with many Post Types and complexities.
+I am writing this review as a person who has used Beaver Builder to build a WooCommerce store that dealt with quite a bit of traffic and needed a lot of complex stuff set up… and as a person who has used Beaver Builder to build a blog with many Post Types and (somewhat) advanced features.

 So instead of listing the features of Beaver Builder, I’ll write this review in a way where I list out what I need from a page builder for me and my businesses and then I’ll explain how Beaver Builder fulfils each need.

 But before we get into each of these things, I want to cover a question that a lot of people have about Beaver Builder…